Mactory/django-appregistration/README.md

 The included tests can be run standalone by running the `tests/runtests.py` script.
 You need to have Django and mock installed for them to run.
 If you also want to run coverage, you need to install it before running the tests

+###v.0.0.2
+- Bugfix: Using a metaclass to separate the lists for each subclass of `MultiListPartRegistry`.
+Before each registry used the same list resulting in element mixtures if more than one registry was used

 ###v.0.0.1a
 - Rename `Type` to `List` in classes